 Travels from Washington DC, USA

-Harry G. Broadman has been working professionally in China since 1986, when, as a senior U.S. Senate Chief Economist, he travelled from Urumqi across the Gobi Desert back to Beijing by mini bus, freight train, carriage and even camel along the path of the ancient Silk Road—all to assess Western China’s development prospects.
+Harry G. Broadman has been working professionally in China since 1986, when, as a senior U.S. Senate Chief Economist, he travelled from Urumqi across the Gobi Desert back to Beijing by minibus, freight train, carriage and even camel along the path of the ancient Silk Road—all to assess Western China’s development prospects.
 In the decades following, Dr. Broadman’s on-the-ground expertise in the operations of Chinese businesses and banks has become extensive.
 He’s often been told by his Chinese friends that he’s been on the factory floor of more firms across the entire country than any one they know.

-business diplomacy firm—now Albright Stonebridge- Dr. Broadman worked with many U.S. and non-U.S. corporations on their transactions in China.
-For more than a decade, Broadman served as the World Bank’s lead interlocutor with the Chinese authorities at the central, provincial and municipal levels on all aspects of the government’s state owned enterprise (SOE) asset and corporate governance reform program, including the design and execution of some of the Bank’s largest financial operations in the country on enterprise restructuring.
+Dr. Broadman was in a private equity investment fund exclusively focused on emerging markets, including China.
+Earlier, as a business partner with Madeleine Albright in her business diplomacy firm—now Albright Stonebridge- Dr. Broadman worked with many U.S. and non-U.S. corporations on their transactions in China.
+For more than a decade, Broadman served as the World Bank’s lead interlocutor with the Chinese authorities at the central, provincial and municipal levels on all aspects of the government’s state-owned enterprise (SOE) asset and corporate governance reform program, including the design and execution of some of the Bank’s largest financial operations in the country on enterprise restructuring.
 He also advised the government on restructuring the Special Economic Zones as well as the accession to WTO.